Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 1. Sign in to the [Platform](https://platform.axway.com/).
 2. Click on the **User & Org** menu and select **Organization**.
 3. Click the **Teams** tab from the left navigation.
-4. If you're a member of multiple organizations, select the organization you want to view from the _Teams_ dropdown menu.
+4. If you're a member of multiple organizations, select the organization you want to view from the *Teams* dropdown menu.
-5. Click the **\+ Teams** button.
+5. Click the *+Teams** button.
 6. Enter the team name in the **Name** field.
 7. (Optional) Provide a team description in the **Description** field.
 8. (Optional) Add team tags in the **Tags** field.